Best Toys for Sokoke Cat

 Physical Exercise Recommendations for Sokoke Cat

 Physical activity for Sokoke Cat should reflect their high exercise needs and Small to Medium (5-10 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Sokoke Cat, effective exercise includes play sessions and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
-Sokoke Cat cats with active, social, intelligent traits often enjoy varied exercise routines over repetitive ones.
+Fatigue indicators: heavy breathing, slowing down, resistance to continuing, lying down during activity.
+Sokoke cats with active, social, intelligent traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
-Young Sokoke Cat cats need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
+Young Sokoke cats need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Sokoke Cat benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Sokoke Cat